Lightning-AI/pytorch-lightning/docs/source/clouds/session_basic.rst

 ***********************************
 Start a cloud machine in < 1 minute
 ***********************************
+Lightning has a native cloud solution with various products (lightning-grid) designed for researchers and ML practicioners in industry.
-Navigate to https://platform.grid.ai to create a free account, then start a new Grid Session.
+To start an interactive machine simply go to `Lightning Grid <https://platform.grid.ai>`_ to create a free account, then start a new Grid Session.

+A Grid Session is an interactive machine with 1-16 GPUs per machine.

 .. image:: https://docs.grid.ai/assets/images/new-session-3c58be3fd64ffabcdeb7b52516e0782e.gif
     :alt: Start a Grid Session in a few seconds